folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 **Item aged to lost**.
 The notice is sent when or after an item is aged to lost.
 Select when the notice is sent from the **Send** drop-down list:

 * To send the notice when the item ages to lost, select **Upon/At**.
 * To send the notice after the item ages to lost, select **After**.
 Then, determine the **Frequency** of the notice.
 To send the notice once, after the item ages to lost, select **One Time**.
-To send the notice multiple times after the item ages to lost, select **Recurring** and enter how often the notice sends until the item is returned or renewed.
+To send the notice multiple times after the item ages to lost, select **Recurring** and enter how often the notice sends while the status remains aged to lost.

 #### Request notices triggering events